-|1 Year Full-time, 2 years Part-time
+|1 Year Full-time, 2 Years Part-time

 |Non-EU Closing Date

-Ethnomusicologists give a special place to learning via the formation of sound human relationships with members of musical communities and to learning via their own personal involvement in music-making itself.
-This experience, often both humbling and insightful, informs us as we build understandings, interpretations and analyses upon those of the people with whom we live and study.
+Ethnomusicologists give a special place to learning via the formation of relationships with members of musical communities and to learning via their own personal involvement in music-making itself.
+This experience, often both humbling and insightful, informs us as we build understandings, interpretations, and analyses upon those of the people with whom we live and study.
 In projects referred to as applied ethnomusicology, we also contribute as advocates or supporters, using our expertise to transform society in positive directions.

-Coursework includes a personalised research training preparation, musical performance, history and theory of ethnomusicology, multidisciplinarity, performance studies, and ethnographic field research.
-MAs are completed by a research project, selected by the student, which ranges from ethnographic dissertations to a major performance and from film making to the creation of world music materials for the classroom.
+Coursework includes a personalised research training preparation, musical performance, history and theory of ethnomusicology, multi-disciplinarity, performance studies, and ethnographic field research.
+MAs are completed by a research project, selected by the student, which ranges from ethnographic dissertations to major performance and from filmmaking to the creation of world music materials for the classroom.

-- MU6003 Performance Studies (15 credits)
+- MU6050 Performance Studies (10 credits)

 - MU6004 Performance Practice (15 credits)

 - MU6034 Multidisciplinary Debates in Musicology and Ethnomusicology (5 credits)

 - MU6043 History and Theory of Ethnomusicology (10 credits)

 - MU6047 Music Cognition and Perception in Culture (5 credits)